Menu Close

 • Friending them on Facebook

-• Trying to become friends with them using your friendship evangelism methods
+• Trying to become friends with them using friendship evangelism methods

 • Threatening them with Hell

-Personally, I would suggest you not witness to an atheist.
+Personally, I suggest you not witness to atheists.
 You are likely going to be disappointed with the result.
-There are a lot of “other” prospects for Heaven — low hanging fruit — who are much easier to evangelize than atheists.
-However, if you are certain God is directing you and the Holy Spirit is leading you to witness to an atheist, I would encourage you to be all prayed up and ready to have an intellectual discussion about God, Jesus, and the Bible.
+There are a lot of “other” prospects for Heaven — low-hanging fruit — who are much easier to evangelize than atheists.
+However, if you are certain God is directing you and the Holy Spirit is leading you to witness to atheists, I would encourage you to be all prayed up and ready to have an intellectual discussion about God, Jesus, and the Bible.
 Be prepared to talk about theology, philosophy, history, science, and archeology.
-Be prepared to give evidence for the assertions you make.
-Saying the Bible says will not work since the atheist will not accept the authority of the Bible.
+Be prepared to give evidence for the assertions and claims you make.
+Saying the Bible says won’t work since atheists do not accept the authority of the Bible.

 atheists read the bible

-You might as well face it, if the atheist refuses to accept the Bible as a God-inspired authoritative text, there is no hope of you successfully witnessing to him or her.
-It is better for you to kick the dust off your shoes and go evangelize those who accept your presuppositions about God and the Bible.
+You might as well face it, if atheists refuse to accept the Bible as a God-inspired authoritative text, there is no hope of you successfully witnessing to them.
+You should kick the dust off your shoes and evangelize those who accept your presuppositions about God and the Bible.

 Your comments are welcome and appreciated.
 All first-time comments are moderated.
 Please read the commenting rules before commenting.